The coronavirus has had unintended, harmful effects on art by threatening the place of art in our society. The question is: How harmful?

 The same is true with visiting museums, contemplating the real genius of an artist.

-We now have tools such as masks, personal protective equipment, and social distancing techniques to offer a modicum of safety to allow a wider opening of our public and private museums to visitors.
+We now have tools such as medical face masks, personal protective equipment, and social distancing techniques to offer a modicum of safety to allow a wider opening of our public and private museums to visitors.
 And most hopefully, we are at a point at which there is an increasing likelihood of therapeutics and vaccines coming onstream and then made available on a global basis.

 It is important to underscore the fact that art museums are where we house a crucial segment of our human heritage.
 They will need our public and personal support to survive and flourish in the years ahead.
 Along with other important tasks required for a well-functioning and fair society, let us not forget them.